pavan-005/Notezz-Hub/README.md

 Notezz-Hub is a web application for creating and managing your personal notes.

-Tech Used:
+Tech Used:<br>
 The main project language is Java.
 The project includes such Java frameworks and libraries: Spring Data, Spring MVC, Spring Boot, Lombok, AspectJ.
-Also, the project uses Thymeleaf.
+Also, the project uses Thymeleaf.<br>
 The project builds on the MVC pattern.
-But it also contains other patterns, such as Strategy, etc.
+But it also contains other patterns, such as Strategy, etc.<br>
-To build the project I used Maven.
+To build the project I used Maven.<br>
 The project uses MySQL Database.
-The main DB script main.sql.
+The main DB script main.sql.<br>
-The project uses Apache Tomcat.
+The project uses Apache Tomcat.<br>
-The frontend is built using html, css and for some features bootstrap4 and jQuery.
+The frontend is built using html, css and for some features bootstrap4 and jQuery.<br>